maphysart/rigpp/README.md

   Use `extern type @var` for your attributes to make them visible in your code.

 If the value of `rigpp._source` attribute is a C++ file, then `.bc` file will be created near that file.
 Bitcode files are dependency free (no includes are required to load and evaluate them)!

+`Invalid main function` means you have wrong extern declarations (not all symbols are resolved).
+Check attribute types.

 # Issues
 ### Name mangling